Faculty Learning Communities

-Department Head Roundtables is a cohort-based learning community that addresses the needs of department heads, whether they are new to this role or they have led a department for a number of years.
+Department Head Roundtables is a cohort-based learning community that addresses the needs of department heads and academic program coordinators, whether they are new to this role or they have led a department or program for a number of years.
 Gatherings occur about once a month throughout the academic year.

-Similar to administrators and other managerial staff at VSU, department heads can choose to participate in management, supervision, and leadership training offered by Employee & Organizational Development in Human Resources.
-As a supplement to those trainings and to provide a structured ongoing peer support network, these roundtables focus on issues that are relevant to department heads in particular and which they can problem-solve together.
-Sample areas of focus include what are the stated (and unstated) responsibilities of department heads and strategies to succeed at those tasks, developing long-range departmental goals and vision, data-driven decision-making, preparing for uncertainty and building resiliency in times of transition, fostering teamwork among disparate faculty, writing constructive annual evaluations of faculty, balancing work-life demands, recruting and retaining diverse faculty, and interpersonal and organizational conflict management.
-At the end of the academic year, each department head will write a 1-2 page reflective narrative about any career accomplishments or other benefits they experience from participating in the Department Head Roundtables.
+Similar to administrators and other managerial staff at VSU, department heads and program coordinators can choose to participate in management, supervision, and leadership training offered by Employee & Organizational Development in Human Resources.
+As a supplement to those trainings and to provide a structured ongoing peer support network, these roundtables focus on issues that are relevant to department heads and academic program coordinators in particular, and which they can problem-solve together.
+Sample areas of focus include writing effective formative faculty evaluations for growth, how to lead change and create vision, strategic planning and data-driven decision-making, preparing for uncertainty and building resiliency in times of crisis or transition, increasing collegiality and teamwork in a multidisciplinary department, balancing work-life demands, recruiting and retaining diverse faculty, and interpersonal or organizational conflict management.
+At the end of the academic year at a social event, participants will reflect together about any career accomplishments or other benefits they experience from participating in the Department Head Roundtables.